coditech/socket-basics/README.md

     - Webpack, which recompiles our files everytime we save a file
     - Webpack server, which runs our front-end and restarts it everytime we save a file
  2. in `back`, we installed:
-    - express, which will help us answer http requests (e.g, `http://localhost:3000/some-path`)
+    - express, which will help us answer http requests (e.g, `http://localhost:3000/some-path`).
+We will not really use it in this exercise.
     - socket.io, which will help us open permanent connections with browsers
     - nodemon, which will restart our server everytime we save